carlosug/install.rse/docs/install.rse.md

 **- RQ1: What are the recommendations for documenting installation methods of research software?**

         * Which rules and best practices exist?
 Do the given recommendations cover the defined categories?;
-        * Which rules and best practices exist?
-Do the given recommendations cover the defined categories?
-        * Which rules and best practices exist?
-Do the given recommendations cover the defined categories?

 **- RQ2: What is the practice of documenting research software?**